ample/next-starter-ample/.github/README.md

 > Note: For an optimal development experience in VS Code install recommended workspace extensions.
 > When using VS Code, most ESLint and Stylelint conventions will be fixed automatically.

-Linters run `pre-commit` to ensure there are no errors or warnings.
+Linters run `pre-commit` on staged files to ensure there are no errors or warnings.

 ### License